ecasanova/recipes-challenge/README.md

 # Deployed in Vercel

-See this project live on [https://recipes-challenge.vercel.app](https://recipes-challenge.vercel.app)
+Changes in the master branch of this project are automatically published in vercel >> [https://recipes-challenge.vercel.app](https://recipes-challenge.vercel.app)